Clarity: The Path Inside

 Beliefs are entirely unnecessary.
 You can witness the world without believing any of it, and function better by skepticism than with the faith and expectations that are beliefs’ traveling companions.
 Like emotions, your mind promotes beliefs to keep you in ignorance, and so let the mind maintain its control of you.

 There are 3 alternate responses to the mind’s promotions.
 1st, generally believe what comes to mind.
 Many in the Collective do just that, with relatively rare disavowals of the mind’s pandering.
-They do so from faith in their mind.
+They do so from faith in their pignorance, a comfortable obliviousness.

 2nd, selectively decide which of the mind’s fabrications to believe.
 The more discriminating of the Collective attempt this problematic endeavor.
 Psychologists remind their patients suffering from the tortures of nattermind that “it’s all in your mind,” and suggest for relief more pleasant fictions which the mind may concoct.
 The skeptic who suffers a delusional indulgence in his cleverness proudly adopts the modus operandi of thinking he is rationally deciding what is worthy of belief, while unquestioningly accepting the bulk of the mind’s presentations hook, line, and sinker.
-It is ludicrously ironic to try to employ the mind to decide which thoughts are to be believed in.
+It is ludicrously ironic to have the mind decide which abstractions are to be believed.

 The utility of certain facts is indisputable.
 Useful knowledge is the basis for skill in manipulating those aspects of actuality which may be tinkered with to some satisfaction – arranging what furniture in the world you can to suit yourself.